These are the 5 best gay Pride events in Spain – a place we rate as one of the most gay friendly countries in the world!

 The parade of Barcelona gay Pride climaxes at Plaza España with a huge concert taking place around Montjuic Park.
 It's packed full of people celebrating our LGBTQ community, which gave us goosebumps.
 There is nothing like seeing a group of people bursting with…well, pride!

 With 300,000 queer people (and their allies) descending onto the streets of Barcelona, you'll never feel more confident and in love with yourself than you will here.
-We found ourselves dancing with some gorgeous men dressed as angels, before being whisked away by an excitable crowd marching to a nearby stage to see a drag artist vogue the house down!
+We found ourselves dancing with some gorgeous gay Spanish boys dressed as angels, before being whisked away by an excitable crowd marching to a nearby stage to see a drag artist vogue the house down!

 The action here is fast-paced, but you'll feel infused with loads of adrenaline…especially with all those Catalan hotties around!